HabitatMap/HabitatMap/pages/airbeam/users-guide.md

   </h2>

   <p class="p--body">
     AirBeam3 is weather resistant not weatherproof.
 When used outdoors, care should be taken to protect AirBeam3 from direct exposure to rain, for instance, by hanging it under an eave.
-In addition, when temperatures exceed 100 degrees Fahrenheit, AirBeam3 should be shaded to prevent damage to the battery.
+When temperatures exceed 100 degrees Fahrenheit, AirBeam3 should be shaded to prevent damage to the battery and AirBeam3 should never be charged in an environment where the temperature exceeds 110 degrees Fahrenheit.
   </p>

   <a id="power" class="anchor">